Needham Reiterates Calix (CALX) Buy Recommendation

 What are Other Shareholders Doing?

-WELLS FARGO MASTER TRUST - Wells Fargo Emerging Growth Portfolio Emerging Growth Portfolio holds 151K shares representing 0.23% ownership of the company.
-In it's prior filing, the firm reported owning 135K shares, representing an increase of 10.16%.
-The firm increased its portfolio allocation in CALX by 37.19% over the last quarter.
+Lord, Abbett & Co. holds 2,277K shares representing 3.44% ownership of the company.
+In it's prior filing, the firm reported owning 1,715K shares, representing an increase of 24.66%.
+The firm increased its portfolio allocation in CALX by 45.67% over the last quarter.

-THRIVENT SERIES FUND INC - Thrivent Global Stock Portfolio holds 14K shares representing 0.02% ownership of the company.
-In it's prior filing, the firm reported owning 16K shares, representing a decrease of 15.59%.
-The firm decreased its portfolio allocation in CALX by 11.11% over the last quarter.
+Gilder Gagnon Howe & Co holds 2,165K shares representing 3.27% ownership of the company.
+In it's prior filing, the firm reported owning 2,604K shares, representing a decrease of 20.28%.
+The firm decreased its portfolio allocation in CALX by 0.53% over the last quarter.

-SZCAX - DWS Small Cap Core Fund holds 100K shares representing 0.15% ownership of the company.
-No change in the last quarter.
+Alliancebernstein holds 1,902K shares representing 2.87% ownership of the company.
+In it's prior filing, the firm reported owning 2,017K shares, representing a decrease of 6.06%.
+The firm decreased its portfolio allocation in CALX by 1.90% over the last quarter.

-HRSMX - Hood River Small-Cap Growth Fund Institutional Shares holds 670K shares representing 1.01% ownership of the company.
-In it's prior filing, the firm reported owning 602K shares, representing an increase of 10.09%.
-The firm increased its portfolio allocation in CALX by 15.71% over the last quarter.
+VGTSX - Vanguard Total International Stock Index Fund Investor Shares holds 1,860K shares representing 2.81% ownership of the company.
+In it's prior filing, the firm reported owning 1,835K shares, representing an increase of 1.31%.
+The firm increased its portfolio allocation in CALX by 31.14% over the last quarter.

-State of Tennessee, Treasury Department holds 40K shares representing 0.06% ownership of the company.
-No change in the last quarter.
+Driehaus Capital Management holds 1,783K shares representing 2.69% ownership of the company.
+In it's prior filing, the firm reported owning 1,701K shares, representing an increase of 4.60%.
+The firm increased its portfolio allocation in CALX by 15.51% over the last quarter.

-There are 725 funds or institutions reporting positions in Calix.
-This is an increase of 75 owner(s) or 11.54% in the last quarter.
-Average portfolio weight of all funds dedicated to CALX is 0.36%, a decrease of 14.32%.
-Total shares owned by institutions decreased in the last three months by 0.49% to 67,455K shares.
-The put/call ratio of CALX is 0.51, indicating a bullish outlook.

 Calix Background Information